Yanun

 Yanun (يانون) is a Palestinian village in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 12 km southeast of Nablus, and 3 miles north of Aqraba.
 It lies within Area C, under total Israeli control, of the West Bank.
 It is divided into two sites, upper and lower Yanun.
 Upper or northern Yanin is considered illegal by the Israeli authorities, and development is prohibited there.

+After being destroyed post-16th century, the village was reestablished in 1878 by Muslim Bosniak families who received lands from the Ottoman government.
+One Bosniak family still owns the land, although it's now inhabited by their tenants, who also live in the nearby hamlet of Ein Yanun.
+The inhabitants have their origins in the nearby villages of Awarta and Beit Furik.

-According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 102 in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 92 in 2017.
 This was a decrease from 2004 when the PCBS recorded that Yanun had 145 inhabitants.
 The residents of the village have to travel to Beit Furik for primary health care.

 History

 Pottery sherds from Iron Age II, Roman, Byzantine, and Crusader/Ayyubid eras have been found here.

 Yanun the village is distinct from Khirbet Yanun, nearby ruins to the north-east of the village.
-According to Edward Robinson, Yanun corresponds to the Janō(Ἰανὼ) of Eusebius and Jerome, a village in Acrabatene east of Neapolis, which, according to Robinson, these two Church fathers confused with the ancient frontier town of Yanoḥah(ינוחה) of Naphtali, which belonged to the Tribe of Ephraim.
+According to Edward Robinson, Yanun corresponds to the Janō(Ἰανὼ) of Eusebius and Jerome, a village in Acrabatene east of Neapolis, which, according to Robinson, these two Church Fathers confused with the ancient frontier town of Yanoḥah(ינוחה) of Naphtali, which belonged to the Tribe of Ephraim.
 Victor Guérin argued that both Eusebius and Jerome had confused the Yanoḥah of the tribe of Ephraim with the quite distinct, homophonous village belonging to the tribe of Naphtali (p.
 7) Modern researchers, following Guerin, have suggested that the Biblical Yanoḥah refers to Khirbet Yanun, as pottery sherds from lron Age I has been found there, and not at Yanun.
 Several caves dot the area, which the local school headmaster claims were dwelt in by the Canaanites.

 There is a shrine, formerly used by villagers as a mosque, believed to be of the prophet Nun on a hillock called Nabinun three hundred metres east of Lower Yanun.

 Byzantine pottery and other signs of ancient habitation including tombs carved into rock have been found at the village site.
 There are ruins of a Frankish church.